hirnzuchter/name-or-not/README.md

   1. Download Tensorflow
   2. Load either the weight1 or weight2 weight sets(make
     sure to check the model architecture as listed in the Jupyter notebook)
+  3. Load the Tokenizer using Pickle.
-  3. Use model.predict() as it fits your needs.
+  4. Use model.predict() as it fits your needs.

 If you have any questions or would like to collaborate, contact me at sactoa@gmail.com.